I take respectful but substantial issue with the front

 there is a "rising tide" of "Islamophobia" "sweeping"

+the country.
 But there is no corresponding article anywhere in this

 week's Capitol Weekly describing and detailing this

 "rising tide" and to what extent it is "sweeping" the

 In fact, just the opposite is true: Americans of all faiths, creeds and colors have shown

 Your readers are left to accept this unproven